apify/apify-docs/sources/platform/storage/request_queue.md

 ### Batch operations {#batch-operations}

-Request queues enhance performance and cut down on API calls and network latency for adding or removing individual requests by supporting batch operations.
-This efficiency booster enables you to enqueue or retrieve requests in bulk, enhancing efficiency when handling numerous URLs.
+Request queues support batch operations on requests to enqueue or retrieve multiple requests in bulk, to cut down on network latency and enable easier parallel processing of requests.
-Batch operations simplify process flows, decrease API calls, and reduce latency, thus accelerating your web crawling processes and enhancing reliability.

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">